-- i.
-The reporting person must have previously made a disclosure of substantially the same information to SBCI or, the Nominated Person (as set out in Procedures), a prescribed person or the Office of the Protected Disclosures Commissioner in the manner set out in the Protected Disclosures Act but no feedback has been provided to the reporting person in response to the report within the timeframes for follow-up specified in this Policy or, where feedback has been provided, the reporting person reasonably believes that there has been no follow up or that there has been inadequate follow up; - ii. the reporting person must have a reasonable belief that the SBCI Chief Executive Officer is personally complicit in the relevant wrongdoing they wish to report; or - iii. the Disclosure contains information about a reporting person reasonably believes that the relevant wrongdoing concerned may constitute an imminent or manifest danger to the public interest, such as where there is an emergency situation or a risk of irreversible damage.
+- i. the reporting person must have previously made a disclosure of substantially the same information to SBCI or, the Nominated Person (as set out in section 5.2 above), a prescribed person or the Protected Disclosures Commissioner in the manner set out in the Protected Disclosures Act but no feedback has been provided to the reporting person in response to the report within the timeframes for follow-up specified in this Policy or, where feedback has been provided, the reporting person reasonably believes that there has been no follow up or that there has been inadequate follow up; - ii. the reporting person must have a reasonable belief that the SBCI Chief Executive Officer is personally complicit in the relevant wrongdoing they wish to report; or - iii. the reporting person reasonably believes that the relevant wrongdoing concerned may constitute an imminent or manifest danger to the public interest, such as where there is an emergency situation or a risk of irreversible damage.

-On receipt of the Disclosure, the Minister will refer the matter to the Protected Disclosures Office in the Office of the Protected Disclosures Commissioner.
+On receipt of the Disclosure, the Minister will refer the matter to the Protected Disclosures Commissioner.